Sojoud-Ahmed/repo2/Rotary Encoder with Low-Pass Filter af4219e0f28740fd9ff078a9e09db976.md

-# Rotary Encoder with Low-Pass Filter
+# Rotary Encoder

-This code represents  implementation for interfacing with a rotary encoder and filtering the position readings using a low-pass filter.
+This code represents  implementation for interfacing with a rotary encoder to print encoder position .

 ## Hardware Components